Making Our Mark

 Each of us, regardless of age, is experiencing several once-in-a-lifetime events all together.
 This moment in history provides a natural reflection point for us as human beings.
 If you would like the world to be better than it is today, you have a part to play in how we get there.

 Gannon Long is a lifelong activist and Hartford native with professional experience in communications, community organizing, and specialty food.
-An avid pedestrian who ran for public office in 2018, she is an organizer at the Center for Latino Progress.
-If your online media consumption indulgences include unabashed feistiness, follow Gannon’s Twitter feed @CTGlo.
+An avid pedestrian who ran for public office in 2018, she is Policy & Public Affairs director at Operation Fuel.
+If your online media consumption indulgences include unabashed feistiness, follow Gannon’s Twitter feed @CTGlo